Battle of Azukizaka (1564): Analysis

 Throughout most of history, it was thought that this war of suppression was a sign of Tokugawa Ieyasu religious intolerance towards Jōdo Shinshū Buddhism which practiced and observed by Ikkō sect.

 However, this view was challenged by Watanabe Daimon from Bukkyo University institute, who argues the prime motivation of this suppression were purely secular.
 There are two theories as for the Ikkō uprising broke out in Mikawa.
 The first was the violation of the privilege of non-entry (Ieyasu violated the privilege of non-entry held by Ikkō sect temples.
-While the second was the monopoly of economical commerce, transportations, and other authority orders by Ieyasu in that territory, which previousl held by the Ikkō sect temples.
+While the second was the monopoly of economical commerce, transportations, and other authority orders by Ieyasu in that territory, which previously held by the Ikkō sect temples.
 Considering the second one, Daimon argues this was the most likely explanation of this war, as now Ikkō sect temples became bases of opposition against the Tokugawa clan jurisdiction.
 This further complicated the situation by the fact that not only Ieyasu's own vassals, but this religious uprising also brought on other Mikawa local lords such as Kira Yoshiaki and Yoshihiro Arakawa.
 Thus, the nature of the uprising gradually changed from religious issue into secular rebellions by many enemies of Tokugawa clan.
 Daimon added that it was natural if Ieyasu would respond accordingly by force.
 Daimon also concluded with the fact that three years later after the rebellion suppressed, Ieyasu started to allow the Ikko sect to continue to propagate, as he felt that the situation was already stable enough to allow the Ikkō temples reopened.

 Historian Hamada Kōichirō stated that there is a theory that Ieyasu intentionally orchestrated the Ikkō-ikki uprising to break out, so the Tokugawa clan has Casus belli to launch military campaign in their effort to centralize control of Mikawa.
 This new theory was based to the fact that there are several depictions of samurai rebels retreated without fighting when Ieyasu marching out personally to the battlefield.

+According to historian Masaru Hirayama the mood of rebellion against Ieyasu was all-time high during that time.
+The anti-Matsudaira forces involving local daimyo lords such as Sakai Tadanao and Kira Yoshiaki; and the subsequent Mikawa Ikkō Ikki uprisings, were likely caused by the military campaign started by Imagawa Ujizane to subdue Ieyasu, which gave hope for those who resisted the Matsudaira clan attempt to conquer Mikawa.
+During that time, Ieyasu was actually in dangerous position of being surrounded by the rebellious clans, the Ikkō Ikki and Ujizane.
+However, Ujizane instead passed this opportunity by his lack of focus on fighting Ieyasu, instead collecting heavy taxes, which caused many to resent him, and making the opportunity to finish Ieyasu once and for all lose its momentum.
+This political blunder of Ujizane gave Ieyasu much needed time to unity Mikawa Under his own rule.